ModischFabrications/EasyLight_PCB/README.md

 Open like regular in KiCad.
 Look into the docs zip under [Actions/KiCad Exports](https://github.com/ModischFabrications/EasyLight_PCB/actions/workflows/exports.yml) to see renderings.

-This schematic could be soldered manually onto a perfboard, but it's preferrably to order a PCB instead.
+This schematic could be soldered manually onto a perfboard (if you are crazy), but it's much easier and cheaper to order a PCB instead.

 ## Decisions